EyemazingCapstone/sightlife/README.md

 Notes on baseline rates data file:

+1. Medical Suitabillity (MN) in HCRP & MN Potential Donors tab is 0
-1. Notification Rate (Mandatory Notification) is set to 25% in the HCRP & MN Potential Donors tab
+2. Notification Rate (Mandatory Notification) in HCRP & MN Potential Donors tab is also 0
+3. HCRP Consent Rate in HCRP & MN Tx tab is 0.2
-2. Numbers in the policy implementation tab are used for baseline column in final.csv
+4. Numbers in the policy implementation tab are used for baseline column in final.csv

 Notes on MN rates data file:

+1. Medical Suitabillity (MN) in HCRP & MN Potential Donors tab is 0.08
-1. Notification Rate (Mandatory Notification) is set to 40% in the HCRP & MN Potential Donors tab
+2. Notification Rate (Mandatory Notification) in HCRP & MN Potential Donors tab is also 0.4
+3. HCRP Consent Rate in HCRP & MN Tx tab is 0.5
-2. Numbers in the policy implementation tab are used for MN column in final.csv
+4. Numbers in the policy implementation tab are used for MN column in final.csv

 Notes on combined rates data file:

+1. Medical Suitabillity (MN) in HCRP & MN Potential Donors is 0.08
-1. Notification Rate (Mandatory Notification) is set to 65% in the HCRP & MN Potential Donors tab
+2. Notification Rate (Mandatory Notification) in HCRP & MN Potential Donors is also 0.4
+3. HCRP Consent Rate in HCRP & MN Tx is 0.75
-2. Numbers in the policy implementation tab are used for combined column in final.csv
+4. Numbers in the policy implementation tab are used for combined column in final.csv

 To change the data that is displayed in the line chart the csv file containing the state names and numbers can be modified: